 What do I know about dog treats

-I’ve been a dog owner my entire life, which doesn’t necessarily mean that I know a lot about the best dog treats, but it does mean that I have plenty of experience with many different types of treats and brands.
-My experience as News Editor for Top Dog Tips has involved a lot of research and reading about different types of treats, countless brands, and a lot of research on news related to dog treats.
+I’ve been a dog owner my entire life, which doesn’t necessarily mean that I know a lot about treats for dogs, but it does mean that I have plenty of experience with many different types of treats and brands.
+My experience as an Editor-in-Chief for Top Dog Tips has involved a lot of research, reading, testing and reviewing of different types of treats, countless brands, and a lot of research on news related to dog treats.
 I’ve learned about the importance of knowing where your treats are sourced, and some major health issues, and legal issues, that have happened due to the consumption of unsafe products.

 In short, absolutely!
 A quality dog diet can improve virtually every aspect of your pet’s health, and the treats you choose to feed your dog are a large part of that.
 A dog treat with high quality protein will give your dog the energy he needs and also aid in healthy digestion.

 Pet treats rich in antioxidants help to reduce the cellular damage done by free radicals and help return your dog or cat to a state of good health.
 You can also purchase treats that are specially formulated to help with health issues including hip and joint problems, oral health issues, and age related health problems.